saipavan044/Text-Detection/README.md

 An Android text scanner app, This app can extract text from images, and you can also copy the text.
 The Android app was created using the ML Kit.
 The app will use the ML Kit Text Recognition on-device API to recognise text from a real-time camera feed.
 It uses the ML Kit Text Recognition API to recognise the text from the image.

+Recognition of text in real-time, even in offline mode.

 ### Built With